INTRODUCTION

 Kant writes:

-Reason alone cannot bring peace.
+Nature and freedom alone cannot bring peace.
 That is why Kant writes:

 "I therefore had to annul knowledge in order to make room for faith."
 (Text)/(AA BXXX)